Rachel Drummond, MEd

 The first recorded incident of forensic entomology dates back to the 13th century when a Chinese farmer was found murdered in a field.
-According to the book Forensic Entomology in Criminal Investigations, “all the suspects were told to place their sickles on the ground.
-Only one sickle attracted blowflies to the trace amount of blood hidden to the naked eye which resulted in the confession by the murderer.”
+The Journal of Forensic Dental Sciences reports that according to the book The Washing Away of Wrongs by Sung Tzu, “…all the suspects were told to place their sickles on the ground.
+Only one sickle attracted blowflies to the trace amount of blood hidden to the naked eye, which resulted in the confession by the murderer.”

-Each type of insect can tell an important story.
-Forensic entomologists use their knowledge of species identification and growth rates to help determine the time and manner in which a person died.
-Many agencies, including police detectives, coroners, federal agencies, and medical examiners work with forensic entomologists to identify these crucial pieces of information.
-They can help to identify cases of anaphylactic shock, car accidents, murder, and other types of sudden death.
+Last, objective observation and communication skills are essential for forensic entomologists.
+Many agencies, including police detectives, coroners, federal agencies, and medical examiners, work with forensic entomologists to identify these crucial pieces of information.
+They can help identify cases of anaphylactic shock, car accidents, murder, and other types of sudden death.

-Some of their duties include:
+Some forensic entomology duties include: